C# PDF generation quick start guide

 }

-In BuildDocument, I create a text style from the system font named "Calibri".
+In the BuildDocument, I create a text style from the system font named "Calibri".
 Then I set this text style as the default text style for the document.

 The way I construct the primary content is different now.
 I use two text spans and apply different text styles to each span.
 In effect, both spans use the accent color, but the second span also has an underline.